Inversion-free feedforward hysteresis control using Preisach operator: Introduction

 \section{Introduction}

-Hysteresis phenomena occur in quite different physical and technical systems, see e.g. \cite{BertMayer06}, and often require compensation through the control measures.
-From a system and control viewpoint, the hysteresis can be seen as a set-valued quasi-static nonlinearity affected by memory.
-Often, the hysteresis appears inside of more complex dynamic systems, so that the hysteresis output is not directly measurable for a feedback control, like for example magnetic flux density in the controlled electromagnets or net electrical charge in the piezoelectric actuators.
-For such a type of hysteresis nonlinearities, a pure feedforward control or, more precisely, hysteresis compensation always appears to be preferable.
+Hysteresis phenomena occur in quite different physical and technical systems, see e.g. \cite{BertMayer06}, and often require an accurate compensation through dedicated control measures.
+From a system and control viewpoint, the hysteresis can be seen as a multi-valued quasi-static nonlinearity, affected by a nonlocal memory.
+The latter implies that some part of the history of previous states is retained and influences the current state of the system.
+Often, the hysteresis appears inside of more complex dynamic systems, so that the hysteresis output is not directly measurable for a feedback control.
+It appears, for example, with the magnetic flux density in controlled electromagnets or net electrical charge in piezoelectric actuators.
+For systems without hysteresis nonlinearity sensing, a pure feedforward control, correspondingly compensation, often seems preferable over some feedback control strategies.